UK Pension Accounts

 - b) Any benefits accrued under the pension scheme, or contributions made to the pension scheme by or on behalf of the individual’s employer is not treated as part of the employee’s taxable income

 However - exclusion of contributions to the pension scheme is not mandatory.
-You may report those contributions on Earned Income tab, question -Did your employer contribute to your pension plan (such as Pillar II, Superannuation, KiwiSaver, Employer Matching Contribution, etc.)? to have it added to your annual taxable income.
+You may report those contributions on Income > Wages > Income Outside of the U.S. tab, question -Did your employer contribute to your pension plan? to have it added to your annual taxable income.

 Considering the high tax rate paid in the UK on earned income, added employer contributions may still leave you tax-free in the US.
 Your benefit: the added amount will be considered previously taxed - which will reduce the taxable portion of pension payments in the future.